 San Marcial Gold-Silver Project, Sonora State, Mexico

-The 100% owned San Marcial project covers over 1,000 hectares and is located 30 km southwest of Cerro Caliche and 20 km east of Magna Gold’s San Francisco mine within the prolific Sonora-Mojave Megashear in Sonora State.
+The 100% owned San Marcial project covers over 1,000 hectares and is located 30 km southwest of Cerro Caliche and 20 km east of Magna Gold’s San Francisco mine.
 The concessions surround the sites of the original mine workings of the San Marcial and Soledad mines that were active in the early 1900s.
 Both mine areas have yielded samples showing high-grade gold and silver mineralization, with broader low-grade zones of disseminated to stockwork forms of mineralization.

 Management and Directors

 John Darch, Chairman & Director